ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-07-30-data-centric-ml.md

 {: style="text-align: center;"}

 Domain experts collect data, and in turn, data inform the expert ([Gennatas, 2020](gennatas2020expert)).
-Both are enriched in the process: more data is provided, while the domain expert expands their knowledge of the field[^3] (this in turn generates insights, decisions, and such).
+Both are enriched in the process: more data is provided, while the domain expert expands their knowledge of the field[^3].
+This virtuous cycle generates insights and decisions for the organization.

 From a modelling perspective, it is much better if the dataset is curated, i.e., it's *labeled.* This means that meaningful information is attached to a given set of attributes.
-It then becomes straightforward to feed it into a machine learning model.
+It then becomes straightforward to feed it into a machine learning model:

 For a set of $$N$$ examples $$\{(x_1, y_1), \dots (x_N, y_N)\}$$ where $$x_i$$ is a feature vector and $$y_i$$ is its label, we can